cameronroudebush/sprout/README.md

 Below is a list of planned features I personally would find beneficial.
 I make no guarantees on when these will be implemented but I am working on them.

 - Holdings
-  - API integration for current values
+  - API integration for current ticker values
 - Transactions
   - Category editing/rules
   - Monthly subscription tracker